olumolu/consoleAI/README.md

     *   `MAX_HISTORY_MESSAGES`: Number of past messages (user + AI) to keep in history.
     *   `DEFAULT_OAI_TEMPERATURE`, `DEFAULT_OAI_MAX_TOKENS`, `DEFAULT_OAI_TOP_P`: Parameters for OpenAI-compatible APIs.
     *   `SYSTEM_PROMPT`: The default system-level instruction for the AI.
 Set to `""` to disable.
+> #### Thinking budget only supported in 2.5 sets of models if you get yes for budget and choose model which does not support thinking budget you will get a error.

 > [!NOTE]